Particular/docs.particular.net/Content/ServiceInsight/getting-started-overview.md

 ![Message List View](images/overview-messagedetailwindow.png)

 You can filter and locate at design time.
 ServiceMatrix debugging automatically launches ServiceInsight and filters the messages to include only your current debug session.
-The ServicePulse monitoring platform also allows you to open ServiceInsight to a specific message so you can drill down for more detail.
+The ServicePulse monitoring tool also allows you to open ServiceInsight to a specific message so you can drill down for more detail.

 ###Refresh and Auto-refresh
 The Refresh and Auto-Refresh toolbar buttons enable you to update the displayed information with the latest updates from the ServiceControl database.